solidpearls-code/HapticMouseHover/README.md

 # Haptic Mouse Hover Plugin

-A plugin for Logi/Loupedeck devices that provides haptic feedback when the mouse cursor hovers over clickable controls.
+A plugin for Logi/Loupedeck devices (such as MX MASTER 4) that provides haptic feedback when the mouse cursor hovers over clickable controls.

 ## Features